tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 With interaction models, everything will be one model, which means one model size.

-There will be different knobs that the model can decide to turn for themselves.[^knobs]
+There will be different knobs that the model can decide to turn for itself.[^knobs]

-[^local-models]: If there are models of different size being developed, I think they are local models that needs to be run on device.
+[^local-models]: If there are models of different sizes being developed, I think they are local models that need to be run on device.

 [^knobs]: We are familiar with the thinking effort as a knob.
     I think models should be able to tune their thinking effort by prompting themselves.
-    Ther are other knobs that could be turned if you train the model to do so.
+    There are other knobs that could be turned if you train the model to do so.
     Maybe the size of the prefix that you can attend to is tunable.
     Maybe the number of experts that you can use is also tunable.